Squarespace Review (2025) — The Key Pros and Cons to Consider

 Thanks to its easy-to-use ecommerce features, businesses needing a simple online store or shopping cart system may also find Squarespace a good solution — and because it’s a hosted solution, using Squarespace doesn’t require you to worry about things like server updates or security (other than taking the usual precautions around passwords).

-Squarespace does require some significant improvements to its ecommerce functionality however.
-Its lack of multi-currency selling features and limited point of sale functionality would nudge me in the direction of a more dedicated ecommerce platform like Shopify if I was working on a project for a corporate entity, or needed more advanced features for my online store.
+Squarespace does require some improvements to its ecommerce functionality however.
+Its lack of multi-currency selling features and limited point of sale functionality would nudge me in the direction of a more specialized ecommerce platform like Shopify if I was working on a project for a corporate client, or needed more advanced features for my online store.

 The good thing is that — as with a lot of hosted solutions — you can try Squarespace out before committing to it.
-Accordingly, I’d strongly advise making the most of its free trial.
+Accordingly, I’d strongly advise making the most of its free trial, which you can access below.

 So, I hope this Squarespace review has helped you make your mind up on the platform!
 Below you’ll find a summary of the key Squarespace pros and cons.
 Feel free to ask any questions or feedback you may have about the platform in the comments section below — we read them all and will do our best to help.